RIVarX/rivarjs/README.md

 # rivarjs
-Reactive Instance Variable for JavaScript based on rxjs
+Reactive Instance Variable for JavaScript based on [RxJS](http://reactivex.io/rxjs)

 `rivarjs` is a decentralized state management library that automates changes.
 The heart of `rivarjs` lies in an innovative `RIVar` datatype. `RIVar` stands for *Reactive Instance Variable*: a combination  of *Reactive Variable* from FRP with *Instance Variable* (i.e., object's variable) from OOP.